Excel Strikethrough Text

 To add the button to the QAT, steps are:

-- right-click anywhere on the ribbon and choose ‘Customize Quick Access Toolbar’ from the pop-up menu.
+- Step 1 – Right-click anywhere on the ribbon and choose ‘Customize Quick Access Toolbar’ from the pop-up menu.

-Method #4 – By Adding the Strikethrough Button to the Ribbon
+Method #4 – Adding the Strikethrough Button to the Ribbon

 Strikethrough command is not available on the MS Excel ribbon by default.
 We can find out the same only in the “Format Cells” dialog box.
 However, we can add the same command on the ribbon too.
 To do the same, the steps are: